konfirm/node-blame/README.md

 	<call> [<file> @<line>:<column>]
 ```

 As of version 1.3.0 a template may be provided to the respective `toString` methods, this allows for different (and even colored) output.
-Please see the [examples](example/).
+Please see the [examples](example/) or the [documentation on templating](docs/templating.md).

 ## License